-Before you cancel Spotify or sign up for TIDAL, here are five things you need to know about the services.
+Before you cancel Spotify or sign up for TIDAL, here’s what you need to know about these popular streaming services in 2020.

 What is TIDAL?

 The TIDAL Premium offering is $9.99, but it does not include the Hi-Fi lossless music quality.
-At this price users still get access to the curated playlists and to all of the music and HD music videos. here’s a list of what TIDAL offers.
+At this price users still, get access to the curated playlists and to all of the music and HD music videos. here’s a list of what TIDAL offers.

-- More than 40 million music tracks
+- More than 60 million music tracks

 - Lossless sound quality (FLAC/ALAC 44.1kHz / 16 bit – 1411 kbps)

-- More than 75,000 music videos
+- More than 250,000 music videos

 - Curated Editorial provided by experienced music journalists and industry experts